 DHCD prepares a Proposed Annual Action Plan and submits that Plan to City Council for consideration.
 Council holds a hearing on the Proposed Annual Action Plan, which is followed by a Council committee meeting to consider the Plan and make any amendments the committee deems appropriate.
-DHCD provides a period for public comment of not less than 30 calendar days for the Annual Action Plan following the publication of the Proposed Plan(s).
+DHCD provides a period for public comment of not less than five calendar days for the Annual Action Plan and not less than 30 days for subsequent Annual Action Plans following the publication of the Proposed Plan(s).
 Comments offered during the comment period and at this hearing are incorporated into the Final Annual Action Plan.
 All of these opportunities for citizen participation are publicized on the DHCD website, through a mailing to DHCD's electronic mailing list, and through social media.